iPhone Text Effects: Tips and Tricks

 One of the best family plans available right now is T-Mobile’s Experience Beyond.
 It costs $100/month for one line, but comes down to a reasonable $56.66/month per line when you sign up for three lines, or $53.75/month per line when you add four.

-You’ve seen the ads, you’ve heard about it from Ryan Reynolds, but is Mint Mobile really worth signing up for?
-Indeed it is, particularly the carrier’s Unlimited plan.
-It gives you truly unlimited data—Mint has done away with the data cap—plus a dedicated 10GB high-speed mobile hotspot data allowance that doesn’t come out of your primary cellular data.
+Mint's Unlimited plan gives you truly unlimited data—the carrier has done away with the data cap—though you may experience slower speeds during times of congestion on the T-Mobile network (more on that later).
+It also features a dedicated 10GB high-speed mobile hotspot data allowance that doesn’t come out of your primary cellular data.

 Mint Mobile’s Unlimited plan costs $30/month when you prepay for 3 months, but goes down to just $20/month when you pay for 12 months.

 Another great premium plan is Verizon’s Unlimited Plus.
-At $80/month, it includes some excellent features: access to Verizon’s fast 5G Ultra Wideband network coverage, unlimited premium data, a 30GB mobile hotspot data allowance, unlimited talk, text, and data in Mexico and Canada, and unlimited texting to over 200 countries.
+At $70/month, it includes some excellent features: access to Verizon’s fast 5G Ultra Wideband network coverage, truly unlimited premium data (no deprioritization, ever), a 30GB mobile hotspot data allowance, unlimited talk, text, and data in Mexico and Canada, and unlimited texting to over 200 countries.
+All of this helps to explain why it's the second-most popular Verizon plan, with 38.4% of new subscribers opting for it over the carrier's other options.

 If you want to supercharge your plan with additional perks, you can choose from a wide selection of them via Verizon myPlan.
 At $10/month (with the exception of Apple One, which costs $15/month), they’re cheaper than they would be if you bought them separately.